hypertidy/vapour/README.md

 Early exploration of allow non-geometry read with rgdal was tried here: <https://github.com/r-gris/gladr>

-Thankss to Edzer Pebesma and Roger Bivand and Tim Keitt for prior art that I crib and copy from.
+Thanks to Edzer Pebesma and Roger Bivand and Tim Keitt for prior art that I crib and copy from.
 Jeroen Ooms helped the R community hugely by providing an automatable build process for libraries on Windows.
-Mark Padgham helped kick me over a huge obstacle in using C++ libraries with R. Simon Wotherspoon and Ben Raymond have endured my ravings about wanting this level of control for many years.
+Mark Padgham helped kick me over a huge obstacle in using C++ libraries with R. Simon Wotherspoon and Ben Raymond have endured ravings about wanting this level of control for many years.

 Code of conduct
 ===============